CiscoDevNet/roomdevices-macros-samples/Join Meeting/README.md

 ## Setup

 1. Open the JavaScript file `JoinMeetingGeneric.js` and fill in the `postfix` and 'panelID' on the top of the file.
 The macro should be set to be activated while the device is out of call.
 2. Add either the 'JoinMeetingPanel.xml' to the UI Extension Editor or create your own with the panelID associated with the 'JoinMeetingGeneric.js' macro.

-## Additional Information
-##### XAPI
-Documentation for the XAPI can be found in the [Command References overview](https://www.cisco.com/c/en/us/support/collaboration-endpoints/telepresence-quick-set-series/products-command-reference-list.html).

 ## Disclaimer
 This example is only a sample and is **NOT guaranteed to be bug free and production quality**.